preterm labor are warning signs. They don't necessarily mean that you'll have a preterm birth.

 Although stress isn't thought to be a direct cause of preterm

-labor, do what you can to reduce stress in your life for your own good.
+labor, do what you can to reduce stress in your life.
 Try to

 do less, ask for help, and eat well.